kingychiu/target-permutation-importances/Readme.md

 - `lightgbm.LGBMClassifier`
 - `lightgbm.LGBMRegressor`

-### Evaluation
 For binary classification task, `sklearn.metrics.f1_score` is used for evaluation.
 For regression task, `sklearn.metrics.mean_squared_error` is used for evaluation.

-The downloaded datasets are divided into 3 sections: `train`: 50%, `val`: 10%, `test`: 40%
+The downloaded datasets are divided into 3 sections: `train`: 50%, `val`: 10%, `test`: 40%.
 Feature importance is calculated from the `train` set.
 Feature selection is done on the `val` set.
 The final benchmark is evaluated on the `test` set.
 Therefore the `test` set is unseen to both the feature importance and selection process.